Posts

 Image

 VAN UPDATE!
 Big Things!
-Hi all!
+I am moving on over to substack.
+If you love this content, please find me there: https://substack.com/@vanlifegal Hi all!
 It's been a really long time since I have posted on here, and want to make this a regular weekly post .
 I think this will be a good place for all the JUICY details that my voiceovers on YouTube don't really allow for, and photos alone on instagram don't show.
 Feel free to comment any questions you have, or any topics you want me to cover and I'll make a post response for y'all!
 Today is Monday March 23, 2026 and I am feeling exhausted, but feel that I can't rest because every moment not working on my van is another month that I am living in an unfinished home (without a sink, spitting into a bottle to brush my teeth!)
 If you have been watching me on YouTube or TikTok you know that I recently finished the cabinet and drawers (minus the drawer faces) that will hold my oven!
-I love cooking and cannot wait to install my 21" drop in range.
-I bought this oven because it is big enough to hold my dutch oven a MUST for cold wea...
+I love cooking and cannot wait to instal...

 Image

 A Really Wonderful First Night's Sleep...
-Things don't always go as planned, and if I've taken anything from the year's worth of spiritual work I have done it's that there is a reason and a larger plan.
+I am moving on over to substack.
+If you love this content, please find me there: https://substack.com/@vanlifegal Things don't always go as planned, and if I've taken anything from the year's worth of spiritual work I have done it's that there is a reason and a larger plan.
 Fighting the way things are going is only going to set you back off the path that's meant for you.
 For me things not going as planned means I'm going to be living in the van while converting it.
 This means, finding a place to convert it, and figuring out what to do with all my stuff (!!!) that I'm hauling with me while I work on the van...
 The photo above was a wonderful spot I found off of i overlander, an app used to scout good sleeping spots!
 It was right by the water in New England.
 The salty water smell was wonderful, and super familiar from my childhood when my mom and I would go to the beach and walk out on the sand flats.
-That is all for now, more updates to come on where I will park and work.
-Next order of business is solar on the roof, AC in...
+That is al...

 A Place for All the Roof Gear!